 Here are the 3 websites that I use for finding places to stay in Singapore and Asia in general:

-- Booking.com – I’ve been traveling for the past 16 months and I use this website for 98% of my accommodations, and I’ve never had any problems with it.
+• Booking.com – Booking.com is one of the BEST booking websites for most countries.
+I use this website for 60% of my accommodations, and I’ve never had any problems with it.
 It’s a good site for both budget and non-budget travelers.
 You’ll find hostels as well as luxury hotels here.
 Booking is easy, reliable, and secure.

-- Agoda – This is an awesome website for finding accommodations in Asia.
+• Agoda – Agoda is one of the BEST websites for finding accommodations in Asia.
 You can get some good discounts here.
 It’s a good site for both budget and non-budget travelers.
 You’ll find hostels as well as luxury hotels on this site.

 Just so you know, Agoda and Booking.com are owned by the same company.
 With Agoda, you usually pay before your stay, while with Booking.com you often (not always) pay when checking in.
 I prefer to pay for a reservation before arriving at a destination.